top of page

 That was a great day in Burbank!

-Addendum: I just recently added Grandpa Joe to my collection.
+I just recently added Grandpa Joe to my collection.
 I found this great Jack Albertson autograph on eBay, was confident on its authenticity and bought it.
 Turns out that one of my sister’s friends since high school had sold me the picture, since he sells things on consignment.
-Literally within an hour of purchasing, my sister texts me “Did you buy an autograph today?”
+Thank you, Tony Rohatch!
+Rohatch22 on ebay for those who wanna go shopping.
+Literally within an hour of purchasing Albertson, my sister texts me “Did you buy an autograph today?”
 Which is kinda like asking me, did you piss today?
 It’s humorous that Willy Wonka is often quoted between my sister and me, and that I should randomly buy a photo from a friend of hers.
 It’s a small world after all.
-“Someone’s touching me!!”
+(Eww I hate Disney)

 Recently Added